Improving web conversions by focusing on customer understanding

 Optimizing the Menu

-A well-designed menu will provide lots of quick information and help guide buyers to the content that can answer their questions.
-The most important things should be emphasized in the menu.
+A well-designed menu will provide quick information on product offering and help guide buyers to the content that can answer their questions.

 Ideation and Testing

+Our buyer paths begin on the home page.
 As the lead designer, I followed a process designed to facilitate iteration and validation at each step.
 I started with a lo-fidelity wireframe, which was essentially a content outline.
-That informed a mid-fidelity wireframe.
-The next step was a mock-up in Sketch (later moved to Figma).
+That informed a mid-fidelity wireframe and eventually a mock-up in Figma.

 Validating in Real Time